 - All tanning is done at the owner’s risk.
-For our protection we reserve the right to document and dispose of any skin that appears to be infected, rotten, infested, or that felts when washed.
+For our protection we reserve the right to document and dispose of any skin that is infected, rotten, infested, or that felts when washed.
 Natural tanning is a very labor-intensive process.
-Skins that for you would be unsalable are not worth our time to process.
+Skins that would be unsalable are not worth our time to process.

 - Place the customer information sheet in a plastic bag to protect it during shipping.
 Label each package with your complete name and return mailing address.
 If you are shipping multiple packages in a batch, label each clearly (for example: Smith 1 of 4, Smith 2 of 4, etc.).

 If you would prefer to drop off your skins at our facility, contact us to schedule an appointment.

 Our prices reflect the amount of time in tannin and physical labor required to finish each skin.